Graph Neural Network Surrogates to leverage Mechanistic Expert Knowledge towards Reliable and Immediate Pandemic Response: Discussion

 Although we use age-resolved models and disease parameters, contact reductions in this study are applied homogeneously to all age groups.
 As NPIs, such as school closures or remote work policies, often target particular age groups, heterogeneous contact reductions should be studied in future research.
 While an implementation of heterogeneously changing contact patterns would be straightforward, we have not investigated how this would affect the performance of the surrogate model.
 Similarly, we have not considered spatially heterogeneous interventions.
 Both scenarios will be considered in future research.
 Moreover, when increasing the complexity of the contact restrictions in those scenarios, we expect that a larger data set and perhaps a larger network would be required to obtain a similar model performance.
 Another limitation of the current study is that we have not yet considered vaccination, waning immunity, or reinfection.
 This means that the model in its current form has not been validated for realistic, later stage epidemic situations or more input settings.

 In this study, we first compare four different types of GNN layers using the binary adjacency matrix modeling the mobility between different spatial regions as input.
 Therefore, although already providing convincing results, none of the considered approaches takes the highly varying values for traveling and commuting activities between the different spatial regions into account.
 We expect that incorporating this information as edge weights in the input graph could further improve the performance.
 Promising directions for incorporating the edge weights could be the CrystalConv~\cite{xie_crystal_2018} or XENetConv~\cite{maguire_xenet_2021} layers.
-However, due to hardware limitations, specifically insufficient GPU memory on a single NVIDIA Quadro RTX 6000, we were unable to train models incorporating large graphs with 40,000 edges.
+However, due to hardware limitations, specifically GPU memory on a single NVIDIA Quadro RTX 6000, we were unable to train models incorporating large graphs with 40,000 edges.
 Addressing this limitation will be a focus of future work.

-Eventually, this study sheds light on the performance of a GNN surrogate model using the same graph connectivity in training and evaluation processes.
-Here, we did not explore the generalization potential of the GNN surrogate model to other graphs than the one used for training, which is one of the strengths of GNNs.
-We did not consider this as we are focusing solely on the 400 German counties.
-However, exploring the generalization, incorporating also edge weights, would be an interesting avenue for future research.
+This study \MK{mainly} sheds light on the performance of surrogate model using the same graph connectivity in training and evaluation processes. \MK{We only briefly explored} the generalization potential of the GNN model to other graphs than the one used for training, which is one of the strengths of GNNs. \MK{We considered the mobility network of 400 German counties and removed different quantities of edges, observing that a modest topological change with 20~\% removed edges still yields acceptable prediction results.
+In particular, research on generalization with several realistic mobility networks and} edge weights will be an avenue for future research.

 With certain limitations and directions for future work, we present a surrogate model using methods of artificial intelligence that naturally integrate spatial information.
 The presented GNN performs well on the considered data sets for an initial or persistent disease outbreak and nonpharmaceutical interventions on all 400 counties of Germany.
 It is able to make predictions with low MAPEs over time horizons between 30 and 90 days, integrating contact pattern changes of the population on up to three different days during the considered period.